 On October 1, 2020, the Ontario Ministry Health [MOH] established epilepsy gene panel testing in Ontario as a publicly funded service for patient's who meet the ministry's eligibility criteria.
 Therefore, after this date, the MOH's Out-of-Country/Out-of-Province (OOC/OOP) Prior Approval Program for Laboratory Testing will no longer be accepting applications for epilepsy panel testing and ordering physicians will be redirected to the testing provided in Ontario.

-Specifically, based on the recommendations of an MOH epilepsy genetics advisory group, the Ontario Epilepsy Genetics Testing Program [OEGTP] will provide evidence-based epilepsy gene panels ID:31587668 for properly selected epilepsy patients.
-This genetic testing will be carried out at the Division of Molecular Diagnostics in the Pathology and Laboratory Medicine Department at London Health Sciences Centre www.lhsc.on.ca/palm/labs/molecular.
+Specifically, based on the recommendations of an MOH epilepsy genetics advisory group, the Ontario Epilepsy Genetics Testing Program [OEGTP] provides evidence-based epilepsy gene panels ID:31587668 for properly selected epilepsy patients.
+The latest revision of panel genes was performed in December 2023.
+This genetic testing is carried out at the Division of Molecular Diagnostics in the Pathology and Laboratory Medicine Department at London Health Sciences Centre www.lhsc.on.ca/palm/labs/molecular.

 Project ECHO Epilepsy Across the Life Span and the OEGTP